 This 2018 study found that globally, 70 percent of employees work from home at least once a week.
 That number is less for U.S.-only workers, however, it’s quickly been on the rise over the past several years.

 GALLUP reported that in 2016, 43% of employees in the U.S. worked from home at least some of the time, up from 39% in 2012.
 As mentioned in our 2018 PREDICTIONS, we expect this percentage will continue to rise.

-There are a number of reasons for this increase in remote work — aside from the ease of communication made possible by virtual technology.
-Employees are wanting to reduce commute time, increase flexibility, and boost their sense of autonomy.
+There have been a number of reasons for this increase in remote work — aside from the ease of communication made possible by virtual technology.
+Employees have been wanting to reduce commute time, increase flexibility, and boost their sense of autonomy.

 Gallup further revealed that "despite not always having a manager nearby to monitor their productivity, remote workers actually log more hours at their primary job than do their on-site counterparts."

 This counters some of the misconceptions people may have about working remote, such as the idea that remote workers are just watching TV all day, distracted by pets or family members, or taking intermittent cat naps.

 Though it may come as a surprise to some, it appears that fewer office-related distractions, more autonomy, and the comforts of home can increase productivity and motivation for many employees.